centau/vide/docs/tut/crash-course/4-source.md

 end
 ```

-Any time the source value is set, anything depending on it will automatically be
-updated using the new value.

 Vide detects when you assign a function to a property.
 This is known
 as *binding* and doing so will cause the property to *automatically* update
-whenever a state in that function is updated, by rerunning the function and
+whenever a source in that function is updated, by rerunning the function and
 assigning its return value.
 You can only bind non-event
 properties, otherwise the function is connected as the event callback.